Norwegian leek, beans & potato stew

 • Fine sea salt to taste

-• 100 ml cream or whole milk
+• 100 ml sour cream, cream or whole milk

 **The perfect potato is one with high dry matter – starchy, not waxy, cause you do not want it to fall apart in the pot.
 In Norway, this would be Beate, Asterix or Folva.
 In North America perhaps Idaho, Russet or Yukon Gold.